 And what are we doing?
 Driving away those future believers — those now and future unbelievers who will come to believe — by sex discrimination, by insisting on a tradition of sex discrimination, out of fear, out of neglect, out of pride, out of tradition, out of … ?

-Such unity is often given overriding value, provided as a reason, for example, not to consider removing prohibitions on women and girls in the church.
+Such “unity” — unity focused on current members and long-time members of a congregation, not on unbelievers or other future believers — is often given overriding value, provided as a reason, for example, not to consider removing prohibitions on women and girls in the church.
 “Unity” is sometimes given as a reason to continue prohibiting women from certain roles, such as preacher and elder.

-In contrast, Jesus fervently prays this prayer right before the betrayal he knew was coming, immediately before that fateful kiss from Judas and his arrest.
+In contrast, Jesus fervently prays a prayer right before the betrayal he knew was coming, immediately before that fateful kiss from Judas and his arrest.
 (John 17-18)

 Jesus’s prayer is a call to action.
-A call to take affirmative steps to include those future believers in unity with the church and with Jesus, to take affirmative steps to include those beyond the congregation and to include those beyond the present when seeking unity.
+A call to take affirmative steps to include those future believers in unity with the church and with Jesus, to take affirmative steps to include those beyond a congregation or denomination and to include those beyond the present when seeking unity.

 Time for Unity, Time to Lift All Prohibitions Against Women and Girls